wmwv/firstyear_seminar/syllabus.md

 2    | The Big Questions in Physics
 3    | What is Physics?
 What do physicists do?.
 AIP Career Toolbox "Where do physics graduates go?"
 4    | AIP Career Toolbox "Section 1.
 Options and Opportunities".
 Job titles of physicists.
-5    | Quantum Mechanics
-6    | Intro to Department, Major and Minor options, SPS recruiting 7    | What is research?
+5    | Intro to Department.
+Major and Minor options + topics covered in the core courses, SPS recruiting.
+6    | Guest speaker: ideally someone working in a non-academic job using their Physics degree.
+7    | What is research?
 Process, Culture, requirements for success.
 8    | Stereotype threat reduction exercises
 9    | Elevator speeches